Oberwolfach Reports - OWR

 The extended abstracts should keep an informal style and reflect eventually the provisional status of the presented results.
 We encourage also to include open questions and conjectures in order to promote new research problems.
 The added references should provide the necessary background and point to related papers.

-It is also possible that the organisers include a small section in the report on special activities like a discussion session or a session of short talks.
+It is also possible that the organizers include a small section in the report on special activities like a discussion session or a session of short talks.
 As a rule, abstracts or research reports from participants which did not give a talk, are not included.